EANorwayService/EA-Groups-CRM/README.md

 ![Choose active or inactive](images/activeInactive.png) <br/>

 When the system is updated after a candidate is set as "inactive" their sheet will be hidden.
 When a candidate is inactive their information will not be counted in Dashboard, but for the number of meetings held, which are still counted. <br/>
 To set a candidate back to active you can unhide the sheet and switch back to active.
 If you only unhide the sheet, it will be hidden again when system updates.
+To unhide a sheet, select **View > Hidden sheets**.

 ### Update system
-Updating the system after adding, removing og changing data in it is unfortunately not done automatically, but for once every night at 5am.
-The "Update Everything" function wil check for new inactive candidates, fills the next five meetings in the dashboard, fills previous meeting and upcoming meeting in candidates sheet and check for new candiates to add. <br/>
+Updating the system after adding, removing og changing data in it is done daily at 5 am CET.
+If you want to update the system manually, select **CMR > Update > Update Everything**.
+This function will check for new inactive candidates, fills the next five meetings in the dashboard, fills previous meeting and upcoming meeting in candidates sheet and check for new candiadates to add. <br/>
 ![Update everything in system](images/updateEverything.png) <br/>

 # Troubleshoot <a name="troubleshoot"></a>